-The coequalizer of a pair of maps f, g : $A \rightarrow B$ in Set is defined as the 0-truncation of a general (homotopy) coequalizer.
+The coequalizer of a pair of maps $f,g:A\to B$ in Set is defined as the 0-truncation of a general (homotopy) coequalizer.
 For clarity, we may call this the set-coequalizer.
 It is convenient to express its universal property as follows.